 Your Content Optimization Strategy for 2022

 We’ve already established that writing SEO content is not some type of sorcery.
-However, the real goal is writing engaging and insightful SEO content.
+However, the real goal is to write engaging and insightful SEO content.
 That’s what we are aiming for and what you will be able to achieve with these simple steps.

 - Create Buyer Personas